Grocery Outlet (NASDAQ:GO) Updates FY 2022 Earnings Guidance

 Grocery Outlet (NASDAQ:GO – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $0.920-$0.970 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.020.
 The company issued revenue guidance of $3.33 billion-$3.38 billion, compared to the consensus revenue estimate of $3.40 billion.

-A number of equities analysts have recently commented on the stock.
-Telsey Advisory Group reaffirmed an outperform rating on shares of Grocery Outlet in a report on Thursday, February 24th.
-MKM Partners cut their target price on shares of Grocery Outlet from $29.00 to $26.00 and set a neutral rating on the stock in a report on Wednesday, November 10th.
-Deutsche Bank Aktiengesellschaft cut their target price on shares of Grocery Outlet from $32.00 to $29.00 and set a hold rating on the stock in a report on Tuesday, November 2nd.
-TheStreet raised shares of Grocery Outlet from a d+ rating to a c- rating in a report on Friday.
-Finally, Morgan Stanley dropped their price objective on shares of Grocery Outlet from $35.00 to $28.00 and set an equal weight rating on the stock in a research note on Thursday, November 11th.
-Two equities research analysts have rated the stock with a sell rating, five have given a hold rating and two have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, Grocery Outlet presently has an average rating of Hold and a consensus price target of $29.11.
+Grocery Outlet (NASDAQ:GO – Get Rating) last posted its earnings results on Tuesday, March 1st.
+The company reported $0.20 earnings per share for the quarter, hitting the Zacks’ consensus estimate of $0.20.
+Grocery Outlet had a net margin of 2.02% and a return on equity of 8.98%.
+The firm had revenue of $782.70 million for the quarter, compared to analyst estimates of $778.71 million.
+During the same period in the previous year, the firm posted $0.24 EPS.
+The company’s revenue for the quarter was down 3.0% compared to the same quarter last year.
+On average, analysts predict that Grocery Outlet will post 1 EPS for the current fiscal year.

+In other Grocery Outlet news, insider Brian Mcandrews sold 10,000 shares of the stock in a transaction dated Friday, March 4th.
+The shares were sold at an average price of $29.26, for a total transaction of $292,600.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, SVP Steven K. Wilson sold 2,469 shares of the stock in a transaction dated Thursday, March 3rd.
+The stock was sold at an average price of $28.33, for a total transaction of $69,946.77.
+The disclosure for this sale can be found here.
+Insiders have sold 32,302 shares of company stock valued at $916,107 in the last 90 days.
+11.80% of the stock is currently owned by corporate insiders.

-Several hedge funds and other institutional investors have recently modified their holdings of GO.
-Lombard Odier Asset Management USA Corp purchased a new stake in shares of Grocery Outlet in the 4th quarter worth about $202,000.
-LPL Financial LLC purchased a new stake in shares of Grocery Outlet in the 4th quarter worth about $333,000.
-Metropolitan Life Insurance Co NY boosted its position in shares of Grocery Outlet by 10.1% in the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 15,633 shares of the company’s stock worth $442,000 after buying an additional 1,432 shares in the last quarter.
-Amalgamated Bank boosted its position in shares of Grocery Outlet by 0.6% in the 4th quarter.
-Amalgamated Bank now owns 62,654 shares of the company’s stock worth $1,772,000 after buying an additional 371 shares in the last quarter.
-Finally, Legal & General Group Plc boosted its position in shares of Grocery Outlet by 11.9% in the 4th quarter.
-Legal & General Group Plc now owns 134,799 shares of the company’s stock worth $3,812,000 after buying an additional 14,355 shares in the last quarter.
+Hedge funds have recently added to or reduced their stakes in the company.
+Lombard Odier Asset Management USA Corp purchased a new position in shares of Grocery Outlet during the fourth quarter worth approximately $202,000.
+LPL Financial LLC purchased a new position in shares of Grocery Outlet during the fourth quarter worth approximately $333,000.
+Metropolitan Life Insurance Co NY raised its stake in shares of Grocery Outlet by 10.1% during the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 15,633 shares of the company’s stock worth $442,000 after acquiring an additional 1,432 shares in the last quarter.
+Amalgamated Bank raised its stake in shares of Grocery Outlet by 0.6% during the fourth quarter.
+Amalgamated Bank now owns 62,654 shares of the company’s stock worth $1,772,000 after acquiring an additional 371 shares in the last quarter.
+Finally, Legal & General Group Plc raised its stake in shares of Grocery Outlet by 11.9% during the fourth quarter.
+Legal & General Group Plc now owns 134,799 shares of the company’s stock worth $3,812,000 after acquiring an additional 14,355 shares in the last quarter.
 Institutional investors own 97.75% of the company’s stock.

 Grocery Outlet Company Profile (Get Rating)